 I also like to see students sharing recordings of their playing for peer review.
 Not much evidence of that.

 OK, so you’ve seen what Guitar Tricks is all about.
-Overall, it’s pretty impressive isn’t it.
+Overall, it’s pretty impressive.
 It’s far from perfect though.
-Here are my Pros and Cons.

 - Amount of lessons – over 11, 000.
-Un-rivalled by any other online school
+Un-rivaled by any other online school

-- Design, speed and usability of the site is excellent.
-It’s been made even for muppets like me to use.
+- Design, speed, and usability of the site is excellent.

 - Variety of instructors, competent, friendly.